 Benefits of Donating Your Car to Goodwill

 When you file your taxes, you can claim the fair market value of the car or the amount that Goodwill receives from selling the vehicle, whichever is lower.
-This can help you save money on your taxes while supporting a local charity organization.
+This can help you save money on your taxes while supporting a local charity organization such as We Charity.
 Keep your receipt and documentation of the donation to claim your deduction.

 Free Towing Service